 ARPANSA is committed to protecting and securing the personal information it holds.
-It uses a range of physical and security measures to protect the personal information it holds from misuse, interference, loss, and from unauthorised access, modification or disclosure.
+We use a range of physical and electronic security measures to protect the personal information we hold from misuse, interference, loss, and from unauthorised access, modification or disclosure.

 Individuals have a right to request access to their personal information and to request its amendment or correction.

-To access or amend personal information contact the Privacy Officer via the options below:
+To access or amend personal information held in other areas of ARPANSA, contact the Privacy Officer via the options below:

 - Mailing Address:

 Miranda NSW 1490, Australia

 - Telephone: (02) 9541 8311

 An individual dissatisfied with how we have handled their personal information may complain in writing using the above contact details.

 If we receive a complaint about how we have handled personal information we will determine what (if any) action, we should take to resolve the complaint.

 An individual not satisfied with our response may complain to the Office of the Australian Information Commissioner.